27th Annual Green Chemistry & Engineering

 The Green Chemistry & Engineering (GC&E) Conference 2023 Advisory Committee is co-chaired by Michael E. Kopach, Eli Lilly and Company, and Francesca M. Kerton, Memorial University of Newfoundland.

-All symposia proposals should reflect ACS GCI’s mission to advance the implementation of green and sustainable chemistry and engineering practices across the global chemistry enterprise.
+The Committee requests that all proposals reflect ACS GCI’s mission to advance the development and implementation of green and sustainable chemistry and engineering practices across the global chemistry enterprise.